New physics implications of VBF searches exemplified through the Georgi-Machacek model: Experimental constraints

 \subsection{Future prospects: HL-LHC Projected Limits}

 Here, we estimate the potential of the upcoming HL-LHC to probe the parameter space of the GM model to a greater extent.
 In Fig.~\ref{fig:future_collider_dependent} we present our results assuming the correlation $\sin\alpha = 2\sqrt{3}~v_t/v$ for the $m_5<m_3$ mass hierarchy.
 The projected sensitivity of HL-LHC searches for the VBF production of a BSM scalar resonance decaying to $ZZ$ mode~\cite{Cepeda:2019klc} is used to put constraints on the $m_5$-$v_t$ parameter plane.
-The corresponding exclusion is shown as a blue-shaded region.
+The corresponding exclusion is shown as a blue shaded region.
 We also show the exclusion from the unitarity and BFB constraints as a gray shaded region.
 The projected exclusion limit from the HL-LHC measurements of Higgs signal strength is shown as the orange shaded region, assuming the central values of the signal strengths to be consistent with the corresponding SM expectations.
+Similar limits from the planned Higgs factory experiments\cite{deBlas:2019rxi} like the Future Circular Collider (FCC-ee), the Circular Electron-Positron Collider (CEPC) and the International Linear Collider (ILC) are also shown in the plot.
 For the direct searches, one can see almost an order of magnitude improvement in the exclusion bounds compared to the current data, pushing the parameter space down towards lower $v_t$ and hence towards the decoupling limit.
 On the other hand, even with the projected sensitivity of the HL-LHC to $\kappa_\lambda$, no additional constraints can be obtained on the allowed parameter space for correlated $\sin\alpha$ and $v_t$.
+The future Higgs factories can be much more effective in this regard, restricting $v_t$ below 5 GeV.
 The exclusion contours for the opposite mass hierarchy turn out to be very similar to the one presented here.